 At the core of Participatory Design is the direct involvement of people in the co-design of tools, products, environment, businesses, and social institutions.
 In particular, Participatory Design has developed a diverse collection of principles and practices to encourage and support this direct involvement.

-Li, J & Robertson, TJ 2011, 'Physical space and information space: studies of collaboration in distributed multi-disciplinary medical team meetings', Behaviour & Information Technology, vol. 30, no. 4, pp. 443-454.View/Download from: UTS OPUS or Publisher's site
+Li, J & Robertson, TJ 2011, 'Physical space and information space: studies of collaboration in distributed multi-disciplinary medical team meetings', Behaviour & Information Technology, vol. 30, no. 4, pp. 443-454.View/Download from: Publisher's site

 We conducted field studies with three multi-disciplinary cancer teams at three hospitals.
 We investigated distributed multi-disciplinary team meetings (MDTMs) at each setting focusing on the organisational context, existing collaboration technology facilities and the use and availability of digital medical information systems.
 Our results highlight how factors such as room size, team size, seating arrangements, display configuration and variations in preparing and presenting medical information clearly influence the dynamics of the conversation and information sharing in distributed MDTMs.
 Our analysis shows how these configurations, arrangements and practices arise and the implications they have for any technical interventions that might be introduced.
 We discuss how to configure a collaborative work space to support information sharing and communication in distributed MDTMs, such as a shared physical space facilitating interaction, a shared information space affording varied styles of medical information interaction and, importantly, configuring available technologies and resources to support collaboration in shared spaces without compromising local contexts.

-Robertson, TJ, Li, J, O'Hara, K & Hansen, SK 2010, 'Collaboration Within Different Settings: A Study Of Co-Located And Distributed Multidisciplinary Medical Team Meetings', Computer Supported Cooperative Work: the journal of collaborative computing, vol. 19, no. 5, pp. 483-513.View/Download from: UTS OPUS or Publisher's site
+Robertson, TJ, Li, J, O'Hara, K & Hansen, SK 2010, 'Collaboration Within Different Settings: A Study Of Co-Located And Distributed Multidisciplinary Medical Team Meetings', Computer Supported Cooperative Work: the journal of collaborative computing, vol. 19, no. 5, pp. 483-513.View/Download from: Publisher's site

 This paper reports our findings from a study of multidisciplinary team meetings for the treatment and ongoing management of breast cancer patients.
 The focus of the fieldwork was the meetings within and between a large group of multidisciplinary health professionals from two hospitals in Sydney, a large public teaching hospital and a much smaller private hospital.
 The paper examines the common work of the meetings and the variation within and between local practices and sites in the doing of this work, both in the local settings of each hospital and in the videomediated setting when the local meetings are linked.
 Variations in the physical setup of the meetings, the presentation of the patient cases and the preparation of images used in patient discussion are identified, traced to their various sources and examined within their particular sociotechnical context.
 This is followed by a discussion of how local variation contributed to the particular challenges of the video-mediated meetings as experienced by the participants and how they might be addressed.
 Our motivations are to contribute both to the growing case studies of multidisciplinary team meetings within healthcare settings and to the important work being done to generate conceptual and design approaches that can support the development and successful use of CSCW technologies across highly variable local settings.